AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 <!--Can a Developer add an Integration to a product profile?-->

-## Create product profiles (requires a system administrator or product admin)
+## Create an Experience Platform product profile (requires a system administrator or product admin)

-All meaningful access to Adobe Experience Platform and Adobe Experience Platform Launch is controlled via product profiles.
-In this exercise you (or a System Administrator at your company) will create product profiles for both products and add you as product profile admins.
-After that, you will learn how to manage the user permissions for both products for the purposes of this tutorial.
+In this exercise you or a System Administrator at your company will create a product profile for Adobe Experience Platform and add the tutorial participant as a product profile admin.

 >[!NOTE]
 >
->If you are a system administrator of Adobe products facilitating the participation of colleague in the completion of this tutorial, will your colleague be expected to administrate other users of Platform and Launch?
-If so, perhaps add them as a *product administrator* for Adobe Experience Platform and/or Adobe Experience Platform Launch, in which case they would be able to complete these steps on their own.
+>If you are a system administrator of Adobe products facilitating the enablement of a colleague with this tutorial, consider adding them as a *product administrator* for Adobe Experience Platform, in which case they would be able to complete these steps on their own and administrate other users of Experience Platform in the future.

-### Adobe Experience Platform product profile

-In this exercise you will create a product profile for Adobe Experience Platform and add the tutorial participant as a product profile admin:
+To create the product profile:

 1. Log into the [Adobe Admin Console](https://adminconsole.adobe.com)
 1. Click **[!UICONTROL Products]** on the top navigation